 - Communicate with Customers: Example,

-notice new people come in or others needing service, acknowledge
+new people come in or others needing service, acknowledge the

-the other people saying "I'll be right with you as soon as I
+other people saying "I'll be right with you as soon as I collect

 - Don't Hold Back Tickets: When taking

-move to the next table.
-Never take orders from more than one
+to the next table.
+Never take orders from more than one table

-table before going to the POS.
-It creates a bottle neck in the
+before going to the POS.
+It creates a bottle neck in the kitchen.

 - Table Touch: Be aware of who's new,

-is taking quite a while, stop back and offer beverage refills
+taking quite a while, stop back and offer beverage refills and say

 - Don't ask the Kitchen How So and So Order is Going: